eduarbo/chrome-devtools-themes/README.md

 ## Getting Started

-1. Clone this repo: `git clone https://github.com/mauricecruz/zero-base-themes.git`.
+1. Clone this repo: `git clone https://github.com/eduarbo/chrome-devtools-themes.git`.

 2. Install dependencies: `npm install`.

 3. To use an existing theme: `grunt`.
 (If you're going to work on your own theme: `grunt watch` to listen for changes).

-4. `Chrome > Preferences... > Extensions > DevTools Theme: Zero Dark Matrix = Enabled` (also enable `Allow incognito` below if you wish).
+4. `Chrome > Preferences... > Extensions > DevTools Theme: Gruvbox Dark = Enabled` (also enable `Allow incognito` below if you wish).

 5. chrome://flags (make sure `Enable Developer Tools experiments` is enabled).